dirkkoolmees4GOA/GOACS2-Module-5-Team-Problem-Set-Jack-Viraj-/README.md

-# Module 5 Individual Problem Set
+# Module 5 Team Problem Set

-Please complete one problem from the Module 5 Problem Set.
-The other problem will be completed with the help of a partner.
+Please complete one problem from the Module 5 Problem Set with a partner.
+The other problem will be completed on your own.

 ---